Improv Cohort 2026

 • Integration of the full 3-month journey

-• A culminating concert at the Við Djúpið Festival
+• A culminating concert at the Við Djúpið Music Festival

 Investment